Gamabunta57/GooE/README.md

 ## How to get the project

-You can clone but, you will need the submodules that goes with it:
+You can clone it but, you will need the submodules that go with it:

 ```bash
 git clone --recurse-submodules git@github.com:Gamabunta57/GooE.git